oneapi-src/oneDAL/docs/source/dev_guide/algorithms/dbscan/distributed-steps/step-5.rst

        .. include:: distributed-steps/includes/input_data_collection.rst

    * - ``step5PartialBoundingBoxes``
-     - Pointer to the collection of :math:`2 \times p` numeric table containing bounding boxes computed on step 2 and collected from all nodes.
+     - Pointer to the collection of :math:`2 \times p` numeric table containing bounding boxes computed on :ref:`step 2 <dbscan_step_2>` and collected from all nodes.
        Numeric tables in collection should be ordered by the identifiers of initial block of nodes.

        .. include:: distributed-steps/includes/input_data_collection_with_exceptions.rst